The Ultimate Guide to Sina Weibo: The Largest Micro-Blogging Platform in China

 -Certification/business description (< 30 words, no decorative words allowed)

 -Authentication application letter (with official business seal) (downloadable on Weibo)

 -Trademark Registration Certificate

-2) Foreign company without a Chinese business license
+2) A foreign company without a Chinese business license

 2.1 With trademark registered in China, or official dealer/agent in China